 The bottom line

 High cholesterol can cause serious health conditions such as heart attacks and stroke.
 It is also associated with erectile dysfunction, as it can clog the blood vessels that supply blood to the penis.
-As high cholesterol is symptomless, it’s important to regularly check your cholesterol with an At-Home Health MOT to make sure your cholesterol levels are healthy.
+As high cholesterol is symptomless, it’s important to regularly check your cholesterol with a blood test.
 You can help yourself maintain healthy cholesterol levels by exercising regularly and eating healthily.